wpark95/string-staircase/docs/fibonacci/implementation.md

 1. You may assume that the value of the `height` parameter will always be in the range 0 to 30, inclusive.
 (Your code doesn't need to check for a `height` value outside that range---e.g. to throw an exception.)

-2. The first 2 elements (if they are present) of the returned array (i.e. the top 2 steps) have 1 asterisk each (left-padded with spaces), the next element has 2 asterisks, the next has 3, then 5, 8, 13, and so on, following the Fibonacci sequence.
+2. The first 2 elements (if they are present) of the returned array (i.e. the top 2 steps) **must** have 1 asterisk each (left-padded with spaces), the next element **must** have 2 asterisks, the next **must** have 3, then 5, 8, 13, and so on, following the Fibonacci sequence.

-3. The bottom step (the last element of the array) once again contains only asterisks; however, the number of asterisks it contains is not necessarily `height` (since this isn't a linear sequence), but is instead the Fibonacci number corresponding to that step.
+3. The bottom step (the last element of the array) **must** contain, once again,  only asterisks; however, the number of asterisks it contains is not necessarily `height` (since this isn't a linear sequence), but is instead the Fibonacci number corresponding to that step.

-4. The requirement that each step in a given staircase must have the same total number of characters (including both spaces and asterisks) still holds; however, as noted in the previous point, this doesn't mean that the length of each step in a staircase with a given height will be equal to that height (as is the case for a linear staircase).
+4. The requirement that each step in a given staircase **must** have the same total number of characters (including both spaces and asterisks) still holds; however, as noted in the previous point, this _doesn't_ mean that the length of each step in a staircase with a given height will be equal to that height (as is the case for a linear staircase).

-For example,
+## Example

 ```java
 Staircase.buildFibonacciStaircase(6)